node-modules/common-bin/README.md

 **Method:**

 - `start()` - start your program.
+- `loadCommand(...path)` - register the entire directory to commands.
-- `loadCommand(...path)` - register commands, support directory and special file with extname.
+- `addCommand(...filePath)` - register special file with extname to command.
 - `run(context)` - the default handler when not found sub command, could be generator / async function / normal function which return promise
 - `showHelp()` - print usage message to console